KushagraPathak03/Bank-Client-Subscription/README.md

-## 🏦 Task 3 - Bank Client Subscription Prediction Model | Data Science Intership @ Prodigy InfoTech
+## 🏦 Task 3 - Bank Client Subscription Prediction Model | Data Science Internship @ Prodigy InfoTech

 This project is part of my **Data Science Internship**.
 In this project the **Bank Marketing Dataset** is used to predict whether a customer will subscribe to a bank product/service (Yes/No) based on their demographic and behavioral data.